barionleg/cesium.wiki.gs/CZML-Content.md

 ## Position

-Specifies the position of the object in the world.
+The position of the object in the world.
 The position has no direct visual representation, but it is used to locate billboards, labels, and other primitives attached to the object.

 **Property Name**: `position`